simplicitesoftware/nodered-nodes/README.md

 Introduction
 ------------

-This is the NodeRED nodes for the [Simplicit&eacute;&reg; platform](http://www.simplicitesoftware.com).
+These are the NodeRED nodes for the [Simplicit&eacute;&reg; platform](http://www.simplicitesoftware.com).

 To install it: